Zeynep Sever

-Zeynep Kübra Sever Demirel (born 9 July 1989) is a Turkish-Belgian volleyball player and beauty pageant titleholder who was crowned Miss Belgium 2009 and also she represented Belgium at Miss Universe 2009, where she was placed among the Top 15.
+Zeynep Kübra Sever Demirel (born 9 July 1989) is a Turkish-Belgian volleyball player and beauty pageant titleholder who was crowned Miss Belgium 2009 and represented Belgium at Miss Universe 2009, where she placed among the Top 15.

 Personal

 Zeynep Sever married Fenerbahçe S.K.'s goalkeeper, Volkan Demirel on 21 September 2010.
 They have two daughters together.
 She also played volleyball for Fenerbahçe.

 Miss Universe 2009

 She represented Belgium in the Miss Universe 2009 pageant on 23 August in the Bahamas, where she placed in the top 15.
 The eventual winner was Stefanía Fernández from Venezuela.

 Miss World 2009

 Zeynep also competed at Miss World 2009 but unplaced.